digitopvn/diginext-docs/docs/faq.md

 ## Why API/commands request should be strict discussion?

 We are cautious when adding APIs/commands because some APIs/commands may not be abstract enough to become historical debt.
 For example, when there is a need to change the way of interaction, these poor abstractions may cause breaking changes.
-To avoid such problems, we recommend that new features be implemented through higher order APIs/commands first.
+To avoid such problems, we recommend that new features be implemented through higher order APIs/CLI commands first.

 ## How to avoid breaking change when update version?

 `dx` will avoid breaking change in minor & patch version.
 You can safe do follow things:

 - Official demo usage
 - FAQ suggestion.
-Including codesandbox sample, marked as FAQ issue

 And which you should avoid to do: